 P.S.
 Some of the links below are affiliate links, and if you click through the link and purchase one of the items I will receive a small commission however it does not cost you anything extra!
 If you want to buy anything on this list and you feel that I’ve provided value in creating this list I would greatly appreciate you buying through my link!
 Thanks!

 These guys do incredible work, and they are the only company I recommend to drummers that need a custom designed front bass drum head.
 They have even been generous enough to give me a special $10 OFF coupon code.
 Just enter “MakeDrums10” in the coupon code area at checkout!
 This is only good through the month of December!

-The reason I want this is because I previously owned a cymbal bag that had padded dividers and I loved it.
-I currently own an SKB hardcase cymbal vault that rolls.
-It’s great for fly dates if you want to take your cymbals, but (and this is very nit-picky of me) I find that I takes much more time to put the cymbals on the bolt one at a time in order from biggest to smallest with a piece of padding in between each cymbal and then to screw the nut down to secure them all.
+The reason I want this is that I previously owned a cymbal bag that had padded dividers and I loved it.
+I currently own an SKB hard case cymbal vault that rolls.
+It’s great for fly dates if you want to take your cymbals, but (and this is very nit-picky of me) I find that I take much more time to put the cymbals on the bolt one at a time in order from biggest to smallest with a piece of padding in between each cymbal and then to screw the nut down to secure them all.
 When I had my soft case with padded dividers I could literally have my cymbals torn down and in the case in about 1 minute.
-With the SKB case it takes about 10 minutes.
-Also, you can wear it as a back pack!!!
+With the SKB case, it takes about 10 minutes.
+Also, you can wear it as a backpack!!!

 I bought this hardware case about 2 months ago and love it.
 This case is HUGE.
 I got it because I wanted to consolidate my hear into fewer cases.
 See my full video review HERE.

 - Spray Finishing Made Simple Book (W/Companion DVD) For the drum builder who wants to perfect his or her spray finishes!